Led by a Picasso and a Rolex, Phillips Notched a Record-Breaking $916.5 Million in Sales Last Year

-Private transaction sales were one big factor in the auction house’s success, jumping 46 percent from $83.5 million in 2017 to $122.2 million last year.
+Auction sales increased 27 percent to $794.3 million from $625.4 million a year earlier, while private transaction sales jumped 46 percent from $83.5 million in 2017 to $122.2 million last year.
 Phillips also sold an impressive $592.9 million worth of 20th century and contemporary art at auction this year for a 40 percent increase.
 Just four years ago the auction house had sales of $400 million—half of what they are today.

 The white gold Rolex Cosmograph Daytona, formerly belonging to Montanari, was significant as the only one of its kind in the world.
 A white gold Cosmograph Daytona is a rarity, as Rolex usually produces manually wound Daytonas in stainless steel or 18-karat yellow gold, with select 14-karat yellow-gold pieces sold in the American market.
 The Rolex ref.
 6265 was made in Germany in 1970 for a private client before it made its way into Montanari’s hands.
 The profits from “The Unicorn” sale were donated to charity by the collector, who chose to give the proceeds to the nonprofit Children Action.